-2h STUDENTS WITH LEARNING DISABILITIES: Students requesting class and exam accommodations must first register with the Dean of Students Office Disability Resource Center(DRC), www.dso.ufl.edu/drc/.
-The DRC will provide a documentation letter to the student to present to Dr. Huang.
-This must be done as early as possible in the semester, at least one week before the first exam, so there is adequate time to make proper accommodations.
+2h STUDENTS WITH LEARNING DISABILITIES: Students requesting class and exam accommodations must first register with the Dean of Students Office Disability Resource Center (DRC), https://disability.ufl.edu/.
+The DRC will provide a documentation letter to the student to present to Dr. York.
+This must be done as early as possible in the semester, at least one week before the first exam, so there is adequate time to make proper accommodations and the accommodations are not retroactive.